chinmayasukumar/Capstone-3_Classifying_Steel_Defects/README.md

 The model with a learning rate of 0.0016 peformed the best on the validation set.
 A local maximum can be seen around this range.

-### Normalizing Images
+### z-Score Standardizing Images

-The model performed superbly, however normalizing the images could further increase its performance.
+The model performed superbly, however z-score Standardizing the images could further increase its performance.
 Therefore, the images (feature set) were adjusted so that the mean of the image array was 0 and its standard deviation was 1.
 The model was then trained using these adjusted images.
 The results on the validation set are shown below:

 ![](/reports/figures/classification_report/class_norm_cnn.png)
 ![](/reports/figures/confusion_matrix/conmat_norm_cnn.png)